 • Edema: Dose-related edema may occur.
 Use with caution in patients with edema; may increase plasma volume and/or cause fluid retention.
 Monitor for signs/symptoms of heart failure.

 • Heart failure/cardiac effects: [US Boxed Warning]: Thiazolidinediones, including rosiglitazone, may cause or exacerbate congestive heart failure; closely monitor for signs and symptoms of congestive heart failure (eg, rapid weight gain, dyspnea, edema), particularly after initiation or dose increases.
 If heart failure develops, treat accordingly and consider dose reduction or discontinuation.
 Not recommended for use in any patient with symptomatic heart failure.
-In the US, initiation of therapy is contraindicated in patients with NYHA class III or IV heart failure; in Canada, use is contraindicated in patients with any stage of heart failure (NYHA class I, II, III, IV).
+Initiation of therapy is contraindicated in patients with NYHA class III or IV heart failure.
 A higher frequency of cardiovascular events has been noted in patients with NYHA class I or II heart failure treated with rosiglitazone.
 Use may also be associated with an increased risk of angina and MI.
 Use with caution in patients at risk for cardiovascular events and monitor closely.
 Discontinue if any deterioration in cardiac status occurs.

 • Hematologic effects: May decrease hemoglobin, hematocrit, and/or WBC count (slight); effects may be related to increased plasma volume and/or dose-related.
 Changes in hemoglobin and hematocrit generally occurred during the first 3 months after initiation of therapy and after dose increases.
 Use with caution in patients with anemia.